Our Favorite Spots in Al Ain, UAE

 Al Ain National Museum

 The Al Ain Oasis.
-Al Ain is unique for the United Arab Emirates as it has more than average vegetation and plant growth.
+Al Ain is unique in the United Arab Emirates, with more than average vegetation and plant growth.
 The water comes from the mountains in Oman and is sourced underground.

-It was very quiet at Al Ain National Museum and for a while, I think we were the only guests.
-A school group arrived and the children were well behaved, and went through the museum in single file at a rapid pace, with wonderfully short attention spans bringing back memories of past elementary school field trips.
+It was very quiet at Al Ain National Museum, and for a while, I think we were the only guests.
+A school group arrived, and the children were well-behaved.
+They went through the museum in a single file, with wonderfully short attention spans, bringing back memories of past elementary school field trips.

-The students wore uniforms and most of the girls wore traditional head scarfs.
-The museum is well worth a visit and gave us valuable insight into the country’s short history as well as a look back to the times of bedouins, nomads, and early settlers.
+The students wore uniforms, and most of the girls wore traditional head scarves.
+The museum is well worth a visit.
+It gives valuable insight into the country’s short history and a look back at the times of Bedouins, nomads, and early settlers.

 Local school children visiting at the Al Ain National Museum in the United Arab Emirates